30haunted/reactbot/README.md

 Install Python 3.12.4 (or any version after that)
 Make sure to check the box that says "Add Python to PATH" during installation.

-Once Python has been installed open a command prompt and type in pip install discord.py-self==1.9.3
+Open command prompt and type `git clone https://github.com/your-username/reactbot.git` then `cd reactbot` and `pip install -r requirements.txt`

-Download the reactbot.py
-You will then need to find your token, there are plenty tutorials for this online
+Once you have done that, press Windows Key and R at the same time and type `%USERPROFILE%/ReactBot`

-Place the token in the area of the code that says ```TOKEN = "YOUR_USER_TOKEN_HERE"``` and then run the reactbot
+Open the ENV file in any text editor and place the token in the area of the code that says ```TOKEN = "YOUR_USER_TOKEN_HERE"``` and then run the reactbot